Simon-Brandt/ShellArgparser/docs/src.md

 That's exactly the same output as before.
 We set the three mandatory options with arguments, *viz.* `-a 1`, `-b 2`, and `-c A`, but none is reported in the script's output.
 Then, we set a double hyphen (`--`) and two values, `1` and `2`.
 Thus, it is possible to give positional arguments after the special keyword argument `--`, *i.e.*, a double hyphen with no name behind.
 This is the usual way of saying "end of keyword arguments".

-There is an argparser-specific additional feature, intended to facilitate the mixing of positional and keyword arguments: the special keyword argument `++`:
+There is an Argparser-specific additional feature, intended to facilitate the mixing of positional and keyword arguments: the special keyword argument `++`:

 <!-- <include command="bash ../tutorial/try_argparser.sh -a 1 -b 2 -- 1 2 ++ -c A" lang="console"> -->
 ```console